U.S. Army and Green Beret Special Forces Veteran

 We hope that this section of our paper is an opportunity for our community to hear and see veterans with new eyes, and for veterans to receive recognition and honor for their experiences and life journeys.

-This month’s Meet Your Local Veteran is the story of Gary Ramsey told in his own words.
-He lives in Myrtle Beach.
+This month’s Celebrate Our Veteran recounts the story of Gary Ramsey, as told in his own words.

 All Green Berets have to learn a second language, and I learned to read, write and speak Arabic.